taviroquai/mapigniter2/README.md

 # MapIgniter2

-MapIgniter2 is a geocms based on Laravel 5 and OpenLayers 3.
+MapIgniter2 is a geocms based on Laravel 5, OpenLayers 3, and AngularJS.

 A demo can be found [here](http://taviroquai.com/mapigniter2/public/).
 Login with
 email: admin@isp.com